 What is Epilepsy?

-Having seizures and epilepsy also can also affect one's safety, relationships, work, driving and so much more.
+Having seizures and epilepsy can also affect one's safety, relationships, work, driving and so much more.
 How epilepsy is perceived or how people are treated (stigma) often is a bigger problem than the seizures.

 Information via the Epilepsy Foundation of America and the Centers for Disease Control.